sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

    If the output from the nc command contains "Ncat: Connected to <IP_address:44>", the connection was successful.

 6. Register the SAS Data Agent with the SAS Viya Environment.
 As the deployment vmuser, log into the Ansible controller VM and run the following from the /sas/install/setup/orchestration directory:

-The password of the admin user is the value that you specified during deployment for the SASAdminPass input parameter.
+**Note:** The password of the admin user is the value that you specified during deployment for the SASAdminPass input parameter.

    ```
     cp /sas/install/code/postconfig-helpers/dataprep2dataagent.yml ./dataprep2dataagent.yml
    ```

    ```